Manage and surface technical documentation in Port

 query: '.file.fileName | test("^(README|CHANGELOG|guide-.*)\\.md$")'

-The built-in markdown widget displays a single techDoc entity at a time.
-For a richer experience with a folder-based navigation across multiple documents, Port provides a reference TechDocs plugin built on the plugins framework.
-You can use this plugin as-is, customize it to fit your needs, or build your own visualization from scratch.
+Port provides a reference TechDocs plugin built on the plugins framework.
+Use this plugin as-is, customize it to fit your needs, or build your own visualization from scratch.

 The plugin reads the page it sits on and scopes the document list automatically, so the same plugin works for both data-model cases above: